 Robyn O’Neil has endeared herself to viewers for more than two decades as her lush drawings exploring themes of evolution, natural catastrophe, the apocalypse, and the beauty of nature have shown widely in national and international exhibitions, including the 2004 Whitney Biennial.

 Tyler Green is an award-winning historian and critic.
 He has hosted the popular MAN podcast since 2011, and his recent book, Carleton Watkins: Making the West American, won a California Book Awards gold medal.

-A video recording of this lectures is available on the Modern's Youtube channel.
+A video recording of this lectures will be available on the Modern's Youtube.